-Gmail allows its users to organize their inbox by tagging emails using labels.
-This can help them manage and categorize their emails.
-You can also apply multiple tags to an email, and you will find that email under both labels.
+Gmail allows users to organize their inboxes by tagging emails using labels.
+This is helpful because users can manage and categorize their emails more quickly.
+You can also apply multiple tags to an email to find that email under both labels.

-You can do this on the Gmail app for smartphones as well.
+You can also do this using the Gmail app for smartphones.

-Sometimes, you don’t want to reply back to a message, or maybe you’re busy and don’t want to be disturbed by constant email notifications.
-Gmail has a snooze feature just for that.
-This will hide the incoming messages and display them at a time of your choosing.
+Sometimes, you don’t want to reply to a message, or maybe you’re busy and don’t want to be disturbed by constant desktop notifications.
+In this case, Gmail has a snooze feature, which hides the incoming messages and displays them at a time of your choosing.

-- Hover over an email, and you should see a clock symbol on the right side
+- Hover over an email.
+You should see a clock icon on the right-hand side

-- Click it, and you can choose a time and date at which you would like the email to appear in your inbox again.
+- Click it, and you can choose a time and date for the email to reappear in your inbox.

-- Till then, the snoozed emails will be stored in the Snoozed folder, which you should be able to see in the left sidebar.
+- Your snoozed emails will be stored in the Snoozed folder, which you can access in the left-hand sidebar.

 You can create events on Google Calendar straight from your Gmail inbox.
-This is a beneficial feature to create reminders for important events, and if you have Google Calendar on your smartphone, you will be notified of them later.
+This is a beneficial feature, as it establishes reminders for important events synced with your Google Calendar on your smartphone, notifying you accordingly.

 To do this: